WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 Here are some of the parameters you can use:

-- `php=8.5` - To test with a specific PHP version.
+- `php=8.5` - To test with a specific PHP version use the exact version or the keyword `latest`.

 - `wp=trunk` - Normally we test with `trunk` but this can be set to specific WP version such as `6.9` or set to `beta` for the latest beta version.